chsadik99/Cron-ExpressionParser/README.md

 <h1>Running the parser</h1> (Given the Main.jar file which can be used to run the cron Expression if you have java SE >=18.9)

-How to <a href="https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Ftasks%2Ftasks-37.htm"> create </a> the Jar file using Eclipse =
+How to <a href="https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Ftasks%2Ftasks-37.htm"> create </a> the Jar file using Eclipse.

-Also please add the JUnit 4 for unit tests => https://www.tutorialspoint.com/junit/junit_plug_with_eclipse.htm
+Also please <a href="https://www.tutorialspoint.com/junit/junit_plug_with_eclipse.htm"> add</a> the JUnit 4 for unit tests in eclipse in this project .

 Run the following command to parse cron expression: